tameraw/embsys100/README.md

 # embsys100
-This repository contains the work for the UW EMBSYS 100
+This repository contains the work for the UW EMBSYS 100 course